Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: DFT essentials

 \subsection{Basic Electronic Structure}

-The non-spin-polarized GGA-PBE density of states (DOS) of NVOPO, projected onto V-$d_{xy}$, $d_{yz}$, $d_{xz}$, $d_{x2-y2}$ and $d_{3z^2-r^2}$ orbital characters, with choice of local coordinate system with local $z$-axis and $x$-axis pointing along V-O6 and approximately along V-O3 bond, respectively, is shown in Figure 2(a).
-Following the nominal $d^{1}$ valence of V$^{4+}$ ion the V$-d$ states are found to be mostly unfilled with 1/6 of the states being filled.
-The crystal field splitting of the V-$d$ states computed from the real-space representation of V-$d$ only Hamiltonian obtained from NMTO-downfolding calculations by integrating all other degrees of freedom is shown in the inset of Figure 2 (a).
+The non-spin-polarized GGA-PBE density of states (DOS) of NVOPO, projected onto V-$d_{xy}$, $d_{yz}$, $d_{xz}$, $d_{x2-y2}$ and $d_{3z^2-r^2}$ orbital characters, is shown in Fig.~\ref{fig:dos}(a).
+The local coordinate system is chosen with local $z$-axis and $x$-axis pointing along V-O6 and approximately along V-O3 bond, respectively.
+Following the nominal $d^{1}$ valence of V$^{4+}$ ion the V-$d$ states are found to be mostly unfilled with 1/6 of the states being filled.
+The crystal field splitting of the V-$d$ states computed from the real-space representation of V-$d$ only Hamiltonian obtained from NMTO-downfolding calculations by integrating all other degrees of freedom is shown in the inset of Fig.~\ref{fig:dos}(a).
 As is seen, the octahedral environment pushes the $d_{x2-y2}$ and $d_{3z^2-r^2}$ levels, belonging to $e_g$ manifold 2-3 eV away from $d_{xy}$, $d_{yz}$, $d_{xz}$ levels, forming $t_{2g}$ manifold.
 The octahedral distortion brings in further splitting of about 1 eV between $d_{x2-y2}$ and $d_{3z^2-r^2}$ and 0.7-0.8 eV between $d_{xy}$ and $d_{yz}/d_{xz}$ along with a tiny splitting between $d_{yz}$ and $d_{xz}$.
-The crystal field splitting between $d_{xy}$ and $d_{yz}/d_{xz}$ being smaller than the dispersional width associated with $d_{xy}$, $d_{yz}$ and $d_{xz}$, the $t_{2g}$ manifold consisting of 12 bands arising out of 4 V ions in the unit cell (cf Figure 2(b)) cross the Fermi level (E$_F$), separated from the $e_g$ manifold by about 0.5 eV.
+The crystal field splitting between $d_{xy}$ and $d_{yz}/d_{xz}$ being smaller than the dispersional width associated with $d_{xy}$, $d_{yz}$ and $d_{xz}$, the $t_{2g}$ manifold consisting of 12 bands arising out of 4 V ions in the unit cell (cf Fig.~\ref{fig:dos}(b)) cross the Fermi level (E$_F$), separated from the $e_g$ manifold by about 0.5 eV.
 The metallic nature of the GGA-PBE non-spin-polarized electronic structure, contrary to the insulating character of the compounds suggests the inadequacies of GGA to capture the strong correlation effect at the V site.
 Inclusion of Hubbard correction ($U$), within the GGA calculation supplemented with $U$ (GGA+$U$), pushes the $d_{xy}$ bands below E$_F$, well separated from other $t_{2g}$ bands, opening a gap at E$_F$.
-See Supplementary Materials (SM).\cite{SM} The non-spin-polarized GGA electronic structure though serves as a good starting point for identifying the predominant V-V hopping pathways in a low-energy representation of the problem that is responsible for the magnetic exchanges.
+See Supplementary Materials (SM)\cite{SM}.
+The non-spin-polarized GGA electronic structure though serves as a good starting point for identifying the predominant V-V hopping pathways in a low-energy representation of the problem that is responsible for the magnetic exchanges.